vdbg/hubibot/README.md

 2. Look for these in the list of devices Hubitat exposes through MakerAPI that are accessible to the current user (see previous section).
   If the `hubitat:case_insensitive` setting in `config.yaml` is set to `true`, then the case doesn't need to match.
   For example "office light" will be resolved to "Office Light"
+3. For devices not found, the bot will try and interpret the input as a regex.
+For example, "(Office|Bedroom) Light" will resolve to both "Office Light" and "Bedroom Light"
-3. For devices not found in previous step, the transforms in the `hubitat:aliases:device` setting in `config.yaml` are tried in order.
+4. For devices still not found, the transforms in the `hubitat:aliases:device` setting in `config.yaml` are tried in order.
   For example, the app will transform "bedroom" to "bedroom light" and look for that name
-4. If there are entries that still could not be found, the entire name resolution process fails.
+5. If there are entries that still could not be found, the entire name resolution process fails.

+## Difference between /list and /regex

+* `/list` uses the filter as a substring.
+* `/regex` uses the filter as a regex.

 ## Troubleshooting